tathan08/tp/docs/UserGuide.md

 * The command `clear` without the `f/` flag will display a warning message and will NOT delete any data.
 * You must use `clear f/` to confirm and execute the deletion of all contacts and bookings.
-* This two-step process helps prevent accidental data loss.
+* We did this to prevent users from accidentally deleting all their important data!

 <div markdown="span" class="alert alert-warning">:exclamation: **Warning:**
 The `clear f/` command permanently deletes ALL contacts and bookings.
 This action cannot be undone.
 Make sure to backup your data before using this command.